pritom169/KTR-UniBam/Chapter-4/README.md

 specific header pattern should be forwarded through port 3."
 4. The switch then processes the packet according to this rule and forwards all subsequent similar packets without contacting the controller.

+### Architectural Principal of Internet
+There are three cornerstone beliefs of the Internet:
+1. Simple Connectivity
+2. IP Protocol: The narrow waist
+3. Intelligence, complexity at the network's edge.